chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 Copy(0,0,D.size,outputGradient,inputGradient);
 ```

 Chapel also got better performance than C++ in the forward pass of this layer.
-The compiled code is almost the same, with the same vectorizing and loop unrolling degree; the difference is that Chapel do load, max, and store separately, while C++ merge load and max oprations into one instruction.
+The compiled code is almost the same, with the same vectorizing and loop unrolling degree; the difference is that Chapel did the load, max, and store operations separately, while C++ merges the load and max oprations into one instruction.
 ```asm
 // Chapel
 load mem -> res